soundpress/RulesOfNYC/docs/c10/index.rst

 Person.
 The term "person" includes, but is not limited to, an individual, partnership, society, association, joint stock company, corporation, receiver, executor or administrator, trustee, assignee, referee, and any other individual or entity acting in a fiduciary or representative capacity, and any combination of the foregoing.

 Petition; petitioner.
 The term "petition" includes an "application," "petition," "demand for hearing" or variation of such terms as used in the applicable statutory sections of the New York City Charter and the Administrative Code of the City of New York.
-The term "petitioner" means the person (as defined in this section) who files a petition (see § 1-04 of these rules).
+The term "petitioner" means the person (as defined in this section) who files a petition (see 20 RCNY § 1-04).

 Presiding officer.
-The term "presiding officer" means any person duly designated and empowered by the tribunal to conduct a small claims hearing pursuant to § 1-11 of these rules.
+The term "presiding officer" means any person duly designated and empowered by the tribunal to conduct a small claims hearing pursuant to 20 RCNY § 1-11.
 A presiding officer shall be an individual having such training and experience in the area of tax law as to qualify him or her to render determinations on the basis of written submissions of law and evidentiary hearings.

 Proceeding.
 The term "proceeding" means all practice pursuant to these rules, commencing with the filing of a petition in response to a statutory notice (as defined in this section) and concluding with a determination by an administrative law judge or presiding officer or, where exception is taken to an administrative law judge's determination, with a decision by the tribunal commissioners.

 Statutory notice.
 The term "§ atutory notice" means any written notice of the commissioner of finance that gives a person the right to a hearing in the tribunal, including, but not limited to, a notice of a tax deficiency, determination of tax due, assessment, or denial of a refund, credit or reimbursement application, or of cancellation, revocation, suspension or denial of an application for a license, permit or registration.
-For purposes of this definition, if the commissioner of finance fails to act with respect to a refund application before the expiration of the time period after which the taxpayer may file a petition for refund with the tribunal pursuant to § 11-529(c) or ;st11-680(3) of the Administrative Code, such failure shall be deemed to be a notice of denial of a refund.
+For purposes of this definition, if the commissioner of finance fails to act with respect to a refund application before the expiration of the time period after which the taxpayer may file a petition for refund with the tribunal pursuant to § 11-529(c) or § 11-680(3) of the Administrative Code, such failure shall be deemed to be a notice of denial of a refund.

 Tribunal.
 The term "tribunal" means the New York City Tax Appeals Tribunal, which includes the tribunal commissioners, the administrative law judge unit, and the small claims unit.